 I did not get rehired.
 The job was given to someone who had previously taught at the school for about 10 years.

 Now, I am blogging.

 I completed a second masters degree in May 2022–Master of Fine Arts in Creative Writing.
 When I wrote my thesis, I drafted over 100 pages of my nonfiction book about the miracles in my family.

 I am working on a set of children’s Bible story books.

 I created a 12 Month Planner with Habit Tracker.

-Another adventure I am taking is creating Christian t-shirt designs.
+Another adventure I am taking is creating Christian designs for invitations, wall art, and other items.
 I will be launching my Etsy shop soon.
 (I promise to let you know when I do!)

 I am also planning to launch some classes.
 I just have to get myself ready to do the editing and recording.
 I am not great with that stuff, yet, but I am working on it.

 Not being in the classroom is different.
 I thought I would always be there.
 The only thing I know is that I love teaching, and I will still find a way to do it.